Educational Workshops

 I co-created Sacred Maker Arts Collective, managing educational initiatives focused on sustainability and decolonization in fiber arts.
 Our teaching philosophy is rooted in trauma-informed pedagogy and anti-settler-colonial principles, enriched with techniques like dynamic mindfulness and restorative justice.
 Our goal is to foster an inclusive, understanding, and responsive learning environment that empowers students to explore issues relevant to them and their communities.

-Our vision included establishing a screen printing shop where community members could print their own work and contribute to solidarity printing for movement organizations and events.
+Our vision included establishing a screen printing shop where community members could print their own work and contribute to solidarity printing for movement organizing and events.

 Why Restorative Justice / Transformative Justice?